 making it

 Making sauerkraut is embarrassingly easy, and I’m convinced when you discover just HOW easy it is, you’ll be making it frequently.
 It requires no special equipment.
 Yes, there are things traditionally used, like a crock and a wooden pounder, but you can also make it in a bowl with a potato masher, and stuff it into a glass jar with a lid.
 And yes, you can use a food processor, but I do not.
 I prefer to use a large knife and slice it thinly myself.
-Yes, if you make a lot, you might want to can it, but if you make less, you can store it for months in your fridge, so I prefer not to can mine – to take advantage of the full nutritional benefit.
+And yes, if you make a lot, you might want to can it, but if you make less, you can still store it for months in your fridge, so I prefer not to can mine – but to take advantage of the full nutritional benefit of raw.
 Its another example of how eating seasonally is best.

-cabbage and salt.
+Ingredients: cabbage and salt.
 That’s it!
 Really.
 That’s it.
-If you’ve got a good sized head of cabbage – medium large (approximately 5 pounds), you’ll use 3 heaping tablespoons of salt.
+For a large head of cabbage – (approximately 5 pounds), you’ll use 3 heaping tablespoons of salt.
 NOT table salt which contains iodine, but pickling salt, or sea salt.
 I prefer coarse salt.

 The SALT has a very important job – it draws the moisture out of the cabbage, helping to form the BRINE, it causes the cabbage to release fermentable sugars.
 Salt is also a natural preservative, inhibiting the growth of undesirable yeasts, molds, and bacteria.
 Through the miracle of nature, the bacteria needed for safe fermentation tolerates high concentrations of salt.
 Submerged in this brine for a week or more, the cabbage slowly ferments into the crunchy, delightfully sour – sauerkraut.